-Performance in the Iberian Peninsula's electricity market is managed centrally by the Energy Management Business Unit, which monitors the region's electricity power plants' financial position, as well as short- and medium-term risk profiles.
-Apart from plants in the unregulated segment, this oversight also involves management of power plants covered under the CMECs, both in terms of managing sales of energy generated in the market and supplying fuel to these power stations.
+Performance in the Iberian Peninsula's electricity market is managed centrally by the Energy Management Business Unit, which monitors the financial position of the region's electricity power plants, as well as short- and medium-term risk profiles.
+Apart from plants in the deregulated segment, this oversight also involves management of power plants covered under the CMECs, both in terms of managing sales of energy generated in the market and supplying fuel to these power stations.